pingcap/docs/reference/system-databases/inspection-result.md

 * storage-readpool-low-cpu
 * split-check-cpu

 The built-in diagnosis rules are constantly being improved.
-If you can think of some other diagnosis rules, welcome to create a PR or an issue in the [`tidb` repository](https://github.com/pingcap/tidb).
+If you have more diagnosis rules, welcome to create a PR or an issue in the [`tidb` repository](https://github.com/pingcap/tidb).